1983 Cricket World Cup officials

-The 1983 Cricket World Cup was played in England on fifteen different venues.
+The 1983 Cricket World Cup was played in England in fifteen venues.
 A total of 27 matches were played in 1983 Cricket World Cup including 2 Semifinals and a Final match.

 Umpires

 11 umpires were selected to supervise 27 matches of the World Cup.
 All of them belonged to the England.

 The first semifinal was supervised by Don Oslear and David Evans while David Constant and Alan Whitehead supervised the second semifinal.

 Dickie Bird was elected for the third time and Barrie Meyer for the second time to supervise a World Cup final.